At work, I have noticed what seems like an inherent resistance against FOSS. I'll try to summarize what I believe are the main reasons for this.

 In addition, most open source projects rely on word of mouth for spreading, especially since their startup assets seldom include money at all*.
 This naturally propagates fastest among nerds, since they have no competition argument for not advertizing the latest and greatest to their fellows, and since any user would like as many others as possible to use the same as them, to speed up development.

-It is easy to see that open source projects care less for the hype of release numbers than their counterparts: While Firefox is currently at version 1, it's considered far superior to Internet Explorer 6 in such areas as security, feature set, and web standards support.
+It is easy to see that open source projects care less for the hype of release numbers than their counterparts: While Firefox is currently at version 1, it's considered far superior to Internet Explorer 6 in such areas as security, feature set, and web standards support[8 (Update: sorry, the link is dead)].
 Also, I don't think I've ever seen an open source software project which deviates from the standard "1.2[.3]" version numbering.
 This may at first seem like a bad thing for the end users, since they will have to test multiple applications if they really want to determine which one is the best.
 However, this is the only way to determine personal "goodness".

 No webmentions were found.